George Floyd protests in the United Kingdom: Actions against memorials

 Protesters defaced the statue of Winston Churchill in London's Parliament Square and Queen Victoria's statue in Leeds.
 Graffiti on the plinth of Churchill's statue referred to him as "racist", alluding to his controversial racial views.
-BLM activists in London are demanding the removal of 60 statues of historical figures like Prime Ministers Charles Grey and William Gladstone, Vice-Admiral Horatio Nelson, Sir Francis Drake, King Charles II of England, Oliver Cromwell, Cecil Rhodes and Christopher Columbus.
+BLM activists in London demanded the removal of 60 statues of historical figures like Prime Ministers Charles Grey and William Gladstone, Vice-Admiral Horatio Nelson, Sir Francis Drake, King Charles II of England, Oliver Cromwell, Cecil Rhodes and Christopher Columbus.

 On 5 June, a group of protesters sprayed the abbreviation "ACAB", meaning All Cops Are Bastards, on the memorial to Earl Haig in Whitehall, London; when soldiers from the Household Cavalry in plain clothes scrubbed the graffiti off, protesters shouted abuse at them for doing so.

 The statue of Edward Colston in The Centre, Bristol was toppled and thrown into Bristol Harbour on 7 June.
 On the same day, a protester climbed onto The Cenotaph in London and unsuccessfully attempted to set fire to the Union Flag.

 On 7 June, the statue of Mahatma Gandhi in London was sprayed by Black Lives Matter protesters with the word "Racist".